metasfresh/metasfresh-documentation/_webui_collection/EN/Physical_inventory_create_HUs.md

 ---

 ## Overview
-In metasfresh, you can record inventory levels and also add new [handling units](Handling_Unit_System) to your stock via physical inventory.
+In metasfresh, you can record stock quantities and also add new [handling units](Handling_Unit_System) to your stock via physical inventory.

 ## Requirements
 - You will need a [warehouse](Add_new_warehouse) and a [storage location](Add_new_warehouse#locator) for the counted quantity to be booked.